 A few years after The Point Washington Methodist Church was established, Simeon Strickland and his timber baron son-in-law, William Henry Wesley constructed the Wesley Home (181 Eden Gardens Road, Santa Rosa Beach) in 1897 based on the plans for the identical home that belonged to Strickland.
 In 1963 the home was acquired by Miss Lois Genevieve Maxon, a former reporter from New York who restored the plantation house and then gifted the home and 10 and a half acres to the state of Florida in 1968.
 Now the home sits on 163 acres in beautiful Eden Gardens State Park, home to the Camellia Festival.
 The annual festival invites visitors to stroll through the Camellia garden and grounds, tour the historic manor and interact with volunteers dressed in period attire.
 The event takes place on February 17 from 10 am – 2pm.
 For more information visit www.friendsofedengardens.com.

 Grayton Beach was the first community established in South Walton, founded in the mid-1880’s and named after Army Major Charles T. Gray.
 While in Grayton, you can visit the site of the first general store of the area, The White Elephant.
 Built by W.H.
 Butler and his son Van, the future founders of other South Walton communities, The White Elephant still stands today but under a different name, The Red Bar (70 Hotz Avenue, Grayton Beach).
 During the height of the Grayton store, it served as a dance hall in the evenings where locals could hang out, catch up on gossip and scrawl their names as a makeshift memorial.
-The Red Bar, opened in 1995, has since covered up the graffiti with eclectic posters, stickers and an assortment of funky roadside finds.
+The Red Bar, opened in 1995, is currently in the process of rebuilding after a fire in 2019.
+Although the original building was damaged, the original character is planned to mirror its original state - complete with graffiti, with eclectic posters, stickers and an assortment of funky roadside finds.